privacybydesign/irma-documentation/yivi-docs/blog/2026-08-06-trust-levels/index.md

 ## Every session starts with a stranger

 A wallet has one job that is easy to state and hard to do well: help you share verified data about yourself, with the right party, and with nobody else.
 The cryptography behind that first part is in good shape.
 Signatures check out, certificate chains validate, credentials cannot be forged or tampered with.
-But cryptography answers the question *is this message authentic* — it says nothing about the question that actually decides whether you are safe: *should you be talking to this party at all?*
+But cryptography answers the question *is this message authentic*.
+It says nothing about the question that actually decides whether you are safe: *should you be talking to this party at all?*

 For the person holding the phone, trust is not a chain validation result.
 It is the confidence that when the app says "the Chamber of Commerce asks for your name and date of birth", it really is the Chamber of Commerce, and that someone accountable stands behind that claim.
 Every disclosure and every issuance starts with a party the wallet has to size up on your behalf, and the wallet needs a principled way to do it.